 While Amazon likes to keep the exact criteria of the Badge of Honor pretty vague, let’s start with what we do know.

 We have identified some of the contributing factors when trying to get that badge.
-First, we know the Badge is incredibly keyword sensitive because it was originally created for use with Alexa.
+First, we know the Badge is incredibly keyword sensitive.
 A one-stop-shop way of ordering products through the virtual assistant.
 Thus, a search for “hair clippers” versus “hair cutter” produces a different Amazon Choice item.

 - Competitively priced